-The COVID-19 share of indemnity claims dropped significantly following the January 2022 surge and averaged about 3% for the last twelve months.
+The COVID-19 share of indemnity claims dropped significantly, following the January 2022 surge, and has averaged about 2% since then.

 Given this recent pattern and the declining average cost of a COVID-19 claim, the WCIRB's September 1, 2023 Pure Premium Rate Filing did not include a load for future COVID-19 claims.